UBC-MDS/DSCI-532_2024_3_world-happiness-tracker/reports/m1_proposal.md

+# Dashboard Proposal

 ## Section 1: Motivation and Purpose

 Our Role: Developer of Teaching Tools

 Target Audience: Educational Dashboard for Students